vctrsmelo/vctrsmelo/README.md

 ### My Goals
 * 🗺 After I graduated from college (2021), I want to move to another country 🇨🇦 🇬🇧 🇮🇹 🇨🇳 🇺🇸 🇩🇪 🇸🇪 🇫🇷 🇫🇮
-* 👨🏻‍💻 My career path is about being the best software engineer I can be.
-Work with hard computer science problems, researching and applying state-of-the-art algorithms.
+* 👨🏻‍💻 My career path is about being the best software engineer I can be, working with hard CS problems, researching and applying state-of-the-art algorithms.

 ### Find me at